yinjunbo/UMA-MOT/README.md

 ## Citation

-If you find this repo useful in your research, please consider citing the following papers:
+If you find this project helpful in your research, please consider citing the following paper:

     @inproceedings{yin2020unified,
       title={A Unified Object Motion and Affinity Model for Online Multi-Object Tracking},